 And you also have the power to choose a web host.
 The services that host your blog files and content.

 This is a significant advantage over free blogging platforms.

 But you can’t go to WordPress.org to create a blog like other free blogging platforms.
 That’s not how it worked.

-Here you need to purchase a hosting account and register a domain name.
+Here, you must purchase a hosting account and register a domain name.
 After setting up your domain name, you must point DNS to your hosting account.

 Don’t worry; we will get into all the technical details of setting up your self-hosted blog in the next section.

 Choose a Web Host

 You need a web host to provide the services and infrastructure that make your website visible online.

 There are thousands of options, and you don’t need expensive web hosting services for a personal website, especially since you’re just starting.

 Namecheap is the best web hosting services provider for personal blogs for beginners.
 It is the second most popular domain name registrar, with over 5 million hosted websites.